Relative Error Streaming Quantiles: Analysis of the Full Sketch in the Streaming Setting

 \begin{proof} Since the lowest-ranked $B/2$ items in the input stream to the level-$h$ relative-compactor are stored in the buffer $\calB_h$ and never given to the output stream of the relative-compactor, it follows immediately that $\rank_{h+1}(y) \leq \max\{0, \rank_h(y) - B/2\}$. \end{proof}

 Next, we prove that $\rank_h(y)$ roughly halves with every level.
 This is easy to see in expectation and we show that it is true with high probability up to a certain crucial level $H(y)$.
 Here, we define $H(y)$ to be the minimal $h$ for which $2^{2-h} \rank(y) \leq B/2$.
-For $h = H(y) -1$ (assuming $H(y) > 0$), we particularly have $2^{3-H(y)} \rank(y) \geq B/2$, or equivalently Below, in Lemma~\ref{lem:decay rank}, we show that no important item (i.e., one smaller than or equal to $y$) can ever reach level $H(y)$.
+For $h = H(y) -1$ (assuming $H(y) > 0$), we particularly have $2^{3-H(y)} \rank(y) \geq B/2$, or equivalently Below, in Lemma~\ref{lem:decay rank}, we show that no important item (i.e., one smaller than or equal to $y$) can ever reach level $H(y)$ with high probability, unless $H(y) = 0$.
+(For $H(y) = 0$, all important items fit into the level-$0$ buffer, so the estimated rank $\hat{\rank}(y)$ equals $\rank(y)$.)
 Recall that a zero-mean random variable $X$ with variance $\sigma^2$ is sub-Gaussian if $\E[\exp(sX)] \le \exp(-\frac12\cdot s^2\cdot \sigma^2)$ for any $s\in \R$; note that a (weighted) sum of independent zero-mean sub-Gaussian variables is a zero-mean sub-Gaussian random variable as well.
-We will use the standard (Chernoff) tail bound for sub-Gaussian variables:\footnote{See, for example, Lemma 1.3 of \url{https://ocw.mit.edu/courses/mathematics/18-s997-high-dimensional-statistics-spring-2015/lecture-notes/MIT18_S997S15_CourseNotes.pdf}.}
+We will use the following standard (Chernoff) tail bound for sub-Gaussian variables~(see, e.g., Lemma 1.3 in~\cite{subgaussian_chernoff}):

 \begin{fact} Let $X$ be a zero-mean sub-Gaussian variable with variance at most $\sigma^2$.
 Then for any $a > 0$, it holds that

 \end{fact}

 \begin{lemma} Assuming $H(y) > 0$, with probability at least $1 - \delta$ it holds that $\rank_h(y) \leq 2^{-h+1}\rank(y)$ for any $h < H(y)$. \end{lemma}